Skip to main content

 5V crimp metal roof showing exposed screws

 A screw-down roof will give you the look and feel of a metal roof.
-However, the exposed fastener installation method requires fewer man hours and a skill set to install.
+However, the exposed fastener installation method requires fewer man hours and less skill to install.
 This decreases labor costs.

 Metal Shingles: Combining Traditional Aesthetics with Modern Durability